zevarito/route_dog/README.md

 Notes
 -----

-* Watcher middleware don't work with Controller Tests, it only works with Integrational Tests.
+* Watcher middleware don't work with Controller Tests, it only works with Integration Tests.

 Copyright